Cannabidiol, or short for CBD, is one of the 113 known compounds called cannabinoids found in the Cannabis sativa L. plant, also known as simply hemp.

 CBD is known to support the mind and body in many wonderful ways.
 Among the many benefits that users notice and see results from, some of the main benefits of CBD are a sense of calm & relaxation, supports healthy sleep cycles, helps in recovery from exercise-induced inflammation, and more.

-So what does it feel like when you take CBD?
-Do you feel a sort of “high”?
-Do you feel tired or drowsy?
-We’ll get into that, but first, it’s important to note that.
+So what does CBD feel like when you take it?
+Does CBD oil relax you?
+Does CBD make you feel good?
+Does CBD oil give you a buzz?
+We’ll get into that, but first, it’s important to note something.

 The Human Endocannabinoid System